Back

 Out-of-scope features and bypassing Instagram restrictions

-At the development stage, we were worried that it will be difficult to play audio when the screen is locked.
+At the development stage, we were worried that it would be difficult to play audio when the screen was locked.
 It’s important since we claim that the app allows users to ‘practice breathing on the go’ — the users should be actually able to go.
-It was another time we were happy with the chosen technology stack: it was easy to implement the feature thanks to parameters in React-Native-video library and we didn’t need to reinvent the wheel.
+It was another time we were happy with the chosen technology stack: it was easy to implement the feature thanks to parameters in the React Native video library and we didn’t need to reinvent the wheel.

 Using plugins to bypass restrictions

 For the app launch, we needed to build a landing page to let users enter the store and download the app.
-We decided to use Gatsby — it helps to load websites 2-3 times faster compared to WordPress or Wix.
-We wanted to upload posts from the Breathmethod Instagram account to the landing page automatically.
-For that, we decided to use a Gatsby’s plugin — ‘gatsby-source-instagram’.
-But when we started coding, it turned out that the plugin only helps to get the list of posts, and it wasn’t enough: we wanted to integrate the full posts and keep the feed up-to-date.
+We decided to use Gatsby — it helps load websites 2-3 times faster compared to WordPress or Wix.
+We wanted to upload posts from the Breath Method Instagram account to the landing page automatically.
+For that, we decided to use a Gatsby plugin — ‘gatsby-source-instagram’.
+But when we started coding, it turned out that the plugin only helped to get the list of posts, and it wasn’t enough.
+We wanted to integrate the full posts and keep the feed up-to-date.

-Then we used the plugin to get access to the Instagram posts, created an algorithm that sorts the last 10 posts, and implemented a slider.
-Then we connected our repository with the landing page to Netlify (service for hosting web apps) — it supports dynamic apps built with Gatsby.
-The problem is that Instagram doesn’t have webhooks which would inform Netlify of changes in the feed (there are changes, but Instagram has reduced functionality of the ‘gatsby-sourse-instagram’ plugin to fight with fakes — so we couldn’t monitor the new posts automatically).
+Then, we used the plugin to access the Instagram posts, created an algorithm that sorts the last 10 posts, and implemented a slider.
+Then, we connected our repository with the landing page to Netlify (a service for hosting web apps) — it supports dynamic apps built with Gatsby.
+The problem is that Instagram doesn’t have webhooks that would inform Netlify of changes in the feed (there are changes, but Instagram has reduced functionality of the ‘gatsby-source-instagram’ plugin to fight with fakes — so we couldn’t monitor the new posts automatically).
 That’s why we used Zapier, a service that helps to automate Netlify’s deployments.
-This way we update the Instagram feed on the landing page on a daily basis and keep it up to date.
+This way, we update the Instagram feed on the landing page on a daily basis and keep it up to date.

 healthcare app development